billchen2k/se-faq/README.md

 MONGO_INITDB_ROOT_PASSWORD: youruser
 ```

-If you need front-end moderation, change the `FAQ_AUTH` value in `server/Dockerfile`, this will be the password of your front-end moderation.
+If you need the admin comments directly from the web page , change the `FAQ_AUTH` value in `server/Dockerfile`, this will be the password of your admin panel.

 To access admin panel, you should add `admin=1` after your URL, such as `http://localhost?admin=1`.